EARTH Scholars at Royal Botanic Gardens, Edinburgh. Credit Cameron Brisbane

 • Bridge academic research with community and policy engagement.

-By embedding scholars within Scottish universities and cultural networks, the programme fosters interdisciplinary collaboration and strengthens long-term international partnerships.
+By embedding scholars within Scottish universities and cultural networks, the programme has fostered interdisciplinary collaboration and strengthens long-term international partnerships.
 The EARTH Scholarships also provide funded research exchanges of up to three months in Scotland.
 Scholars are placed within thematic research clusters hosted across multiple Scottish universities.
-In 2025–2026, these clusters include:
+In 2025–2026, these clusters included:

 • 1.
 Place, Time and Action – focusing on environmental history, heritage, and place-based climate action.